 Boon of the Hoarder is a great speed farming inclusion, as it increases both your gold income (necessary for empowering GRs) as well as your movement speed.
-Early on in character progression, if you are not comfortable with your toughness (or if you are doing a Death's Breath farming alteration), you can use the defensive bulwark of Molten Wildebeest's Gizzard to safekeep your Squirt's Necklace damage bonus.
+If you are farming Greater Rifts (where gold does not drop) or if you are doing a Death's Breath farming alteration, you can use the defensive bulwark of Molten Wildebeest's Gizzard to safekeep your Squirt's Necklace damage bonus.

 Bane of the Powerful is one of the best speed farming gems, as it offers a 20% multiplicative damage increase after killing an elite pack with a scaling duration of 1 second per level, starting out at a generous 30 — meaning you can afford to leave the gem at level 25 for a while in early progression and work on your more important gems.
 Its secondary bonus is a further increase in damge dealt and a reduction in damage taken from elites, solidifying its spot as a farming staple.